BluevaDevelopment/BlueCore/README.md

 - Custom Commands: Create custom commands to help players navigate your server.
 - World Manager: Easily manage and switch between different worlds on your server.
 - Kits: Create and manage pre-configured sets of items for players to quickly access.
 - Economy System: Manage a virtual economy on your server, with features like currency, shops, and trading.
-(Vault is temporarily required for this feature)

 ### Planned Features
 - Over 300 commands: A wide range of commands to cater to players, moderation, and more.